 Class Year: 2019

-Position and Employer: Associate Advisor,
+Position and Employer: Financial Advisor, Abacus Wealth Partners

 When Chris Stroup entered the MBA program, he was determined to approach the program as an “18-month experiment.”
 Taking the opportunity to use the program to explore his interests and pursue a variety of career opportunities, Stroup was determined to approach the program with an open mind.